scottkushnier/flipya/docs/for-users.md

 Currently running on Render [https://flipya.onrender.com/].

+For those who prefer not to register, use username: 'test' with password 'test'.

 Card size is dependent on horizontal size of browser window.
 Resize window horizontally to change sizing.

 ---